gellmr/RwASP/README.md

 The application allows you to browse and search for products, add to cart and proceed to checkout.

-Completed orders appear within the users' My Orders page.
+Completed orders appear within the user's My Orders page.

 There is also an Admin login, where you can view customer orders, customer accounts, and the product catalogue.